ClaudioSalvatoreArcidiacono/K-way-partitioning/README.md

 then to install cmake:
 brew install cmake

-in order to run it you will need several metis downloaded and installed.
+in order to run it you will need metis downloaded and installed.
 Download it from there: http://glaros.dtc.umn.edu/gkhome/metis/metis/download

 then in the terminal select the folder and enter: